 2. Employee vs Independent Contractor

-I actually have an entire blog post on the differences of employee vs. independent contractor.
+I actually have an entire blog post on the differences between employee vs. independent contractor.

-To keep it simple, an employee receives a W-2 from their employer and an independent contractor receives a 1099-Misc.
-When you are interviewing for a job, you should make sure to ask whether you will receive a W-2 or 1099-Misc.
+To keep it simple, an employee receives a W-2 from their employer and an independent contractor receives a 1099-NEC.
+When you are interviewing for a job, you should make sure to ask whether you will receive a W-2 or 1099-NEC.
 This should immediately clear up any confusion.
 Make sure to get this in writing as well, so it’s well understood for both you and your employer.

 Here’s an example of the different tax forms:

-If you receive a 1099-MISC, then you are considered an independent contractor.
+If you receive a 1099-NEC, then you are considered an independent contractor.
 Here are the important things you need to consider for taxes.

 - Your employer will NOT take out ANY taxes and you will owe self-employment taxes on this income.